 What Are Free Bets?

 To claim a free bet, you will usually have to register with the bookmaker and deposit some money into your account.
 Once done, you can place a bet using the free bet credit.
-Free bets can come in the form of risk-free bets (bets where you don’t have to risk any of your own money) or promotional giveaways during big events.
+Free bets can come in the form of money back free bets (bets where you don’t have to use any of your own money) or promotional giveaways during big events.

 Before withdrawing any winnings associated with your free bet, you must meet specific requirements, such as depositing a certain amount and placing your bet at minimum odds.
 In addition, free bets typically expire after a particular time and have specific restrictions such as minimum odds and payment method exclusions.